carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .language-groovy }

-In this script the `index_ch` channel, declared as output in the `INDEX` process, is used as the first input argument to the `QUANT` process.
+The `index_ch` channel, declared as output in the `INDEX` process, is used as the first input argument to the `QUANT` process.

 The second input argument of the `QUANT` process, the `read_pairs_ch` channel, is  a tuple composed of two elements: the `pair_id` and the `reads`.